-Once FDEM personnel have arrived at the site, an orientation conference will be conducted.
-During this time, the purpose of the site visit and the items FDEM intends to examine will be identified.
-All objectives of the site visit will be explained during this time.
+One FDEM personnel have arrived at the site.
+FDEM personnel will explain the purpose of the site visit and the items FDEM intends to examine will be identified.
+All objectives of the site visit will be explained during this

 FDEM personnel will review all files and supporting documentation.
 Once the supporting documentation has been reviewed, a tour/visual/spot inspection of equipment will be conducted.